- Students & Alumni

 f) Investigating complaints forwarded by the career services office or the employer client regarding EEO noncompliance and seeking resolution of such complaints.

 Career centers may choose to advise students to approach with caution third-party recruiters who charge a fee.
-Members are encouraged to make available to students the NACE publication,"A Student's Guide to Interviewing With Third-Party Recruiters."

 - Third-party recruiters will disclose information as follows: